jsaintfleur/classification-challenge/README.md

 2. **Deploying the Models**:
    - The next phase would involve integrating the Random Forest model into a real-world email filtering system and testing it with live data.
    - A Logistic Regression model could serve as a lightweight backup system for real-time filtering in resource-constrained environments.

-This project provides a strong foundation for developing effective spam detection systems.
-The results highlight the importance of model selection, feature scaling, and metric evaluation in building robust machine learning solutions.

 [Back to Top](#Table-of-Contents)